 Major conclusions of the project:

 - Consumer products made with styrene remain safe.
-There is low concern or risk from exposures to styrene through everyday use of consumer products.
+There is negligible concern or risk from exposures to styrene through everyday use of consumer products.

 - Both general population risks – for all age groups – and occupational risks are within acceptable ranges, except for a potential risk for workers without respiratory protection in open molding in fiber-reinforced polymer composite (FRP) operations.